mikirockerful/ScalaRecommender/README.md

 # How to run as a spark cluster

 1 Run "prepareAndRun.sh" to download the dataset, build the compose with the individual containers, and submit the application to the Spark cluster.
 It takes one optional argument to set the number of spark workers.
-For example, to run the compose with the master en 3 workers, run:
+For example, to run the compose with the master and 3 workers, run:
 ```
 prepareAndRun.sh 3
 ```